tjcarney89/swift-Overwatch-lab-ios-0217/README.md

 In that `.swift` file, create an enum called `HeroName`.
 This enum should adopt the `CustomStringConvertible` protocol.
 When a type adopts a protocol, it must then conform to it.
 To conform to the `CustomStringConvertible`, you must provide (within your implementation of the `HeroName` enum) a read-only computed property called `description` of type `String`.
 Shortly, we will cover exactly how you will implement this read-only computed property.

-The various cases of this `HeroName` enum should be as follows (if you're an OW fan, you will notice some heroes missing...
-I wonder which ones):
+The various cases of this `HeroName` enum should be as follows:
 * genji
 * mcCree
 * pharah